 If you’re on a tight budget, or you just don’t want to take the time to learn the ins and outs of earning and redeeming points with a points-based credit card program, you may want to skip straight to the section on cash back cards below.
-If you’re doing OK financially, and especially if you expect travel to be a regular part of your life, it’s often worth getting a points card and learning how it works.
+If you’re doing OK financially, and especially if you expect travel to be a regular part of your life, it’s often worth getting a points card and doing a few hours of research to understand how they’re best used.
 (As a long-time traveler who ignored points cards for years because of their annual fees, I can say in hindsight that I was foolish to do so.)

 Some cards offer a sign-up bonus if you spend a certain amount of money on the card in the first few months.
-In some cases, like with the Chase Sapphire Preferred card listed below, this bonus can be big enough to earn you a round-trip international flight, but requires you to spend a minimum of $4,000 in the first 3 months.
+In some cases, like with the Chase Sapphire Preferred card listed below, this bonus can be big enough to earn you enough points for a round-trip international flight (assuming availability), but requires you to spend a minimum of $4,000 in the first 3 months.

 Usually, any card that offers a big sign-up bonus will come with an annual fee.
 Sometimes the annual fee is waived the first year, which provides a nice opportunity to earn the sign-up bonus and try out the card at no cost.
-You can always cancel the card after the first year if you decide it’s not worth the annual fee.
+You can always cancel the card (or better yet, downgrade to a different card with no annual fee) if after the first year you decide it’s not worth the annual fee.
 Note that even if there is an annual fee which is not waived the first year, it can still very much be worth getting the card just for the bonus, assuming you can meet the minimum spending requirement to earn it.

 The Best Points Card: Chase Sapphire Preferred Visa